danrog303/cbz-utilities/README.md

 ## ✨ Features
 1. Creating cbz files with specified metadata (finished) and cover *(will be finished soon)*
 2. Unpacking data from existing cbz files
-3. Reading metadata from existing cbz files *(will be finished soon)*
+3. Reading metadata from existing cbz files

 ## ℹ️ What is a cbz file?
 A cbz *(comic book zip)* file is a zip archive that stores content of comic book or manga.
 Using the [KindleComicConverter tool](https://github.com/ciromattia/kcc), such CBZ file can be converted to *epub* or *mobi* format - and this will allow you to read the comic on an ebook reader (for example, Kindle).
 Cbz file typically consists of two parts: